 Reflect: Completes written reflections that make connections between the local and global topic(s) and learning about one’s self, one’s team, community and the larger environment.

-For each of the six AP® courses offered through the AP® with WE Service pilot year, teachers can select one of two issue-focused accessible at collegeboard.org/APWE tied to that subject.
+For each of the six AP® courses offered through the AP® with WE Service pilot year, educators can select one of two issue-focused accessible at collegeboard.org/APWE tied to that subject.
 Each module integrates the WE Learning Framework, as well as educational tools and resources to enable students to apply their AP® course learning to service initiatives.
 Explore more WE resources, including a library of service learning activities, action campaigns and more to integrate in each module.
-These resources will enrich the instruction for teachers and students.
+These resources will enrich the instruction for educators and students.

 Explore WE resources to support modules on access to education and access to health care.